5 Ways To Prevent Rare Breed Chicken Disease

 The list below includes some of the things to look for that signal something might be wrong with your birds.

-Early detection of signs is very important to prevent the spread of disease:
+Early detection of signs of rare breed chicken disease is very important to prevent the spread of disease:

 - Sudden death;